 These matches will be broadcast live, which is why we recommend making sure your VPN works well before they begin.
 This way, if you run into any problems, you should still have time to get help from your VPN’s customer support team and might not have to miss the start of a highly important game.

-How to watch the 2019 NHL Stanley Cup playoffs free on US TV
+How to watch the 2021 NHL Stanley Cup playoffs on US TV

-Sportsnet, CBC Sports, and TVA Sports are only available in Canada.
-As such, you’ll need a VPN to login from abroad.
+These services are only available in Canada.
+As such, you’ll need a VPN to log in from abroad.

-Premier Sports is the only platform showing the 2019 Stanley Cup playoffs in the UK.
+Premier Sports is the only platform showing the 2021 Stanley Cup playoffs in the UK.
 If you’d like, you can add these channels to your existing Sky or Virgin TV subscription (and watch online using the Sky Go or Virgin TV Go apps) but the easiest way for most people to stream the playoffs is to sign up for the Premier Player plan.
-This costs £9.99 per month, but there’s a one-month trial (which Virgin customers usually can’t take advantage of).
-As a result, you’ll be able to watch every remaining Stanley Cup fixture for free, provided you cancel before the trial ends.
+This costs £10.99 per month but unfortunately, there’s no free trial.

 How does the Stanley Cup work?